For a long time I wanted a local front-end conference in Copenhagen.

 ColdFront isn’t going to be like that.

-The aim is to create a conference with a community feeling, full of great like-minded people that loves crafting for the web.
+Our aim is to create a conference with a community feeling, full of great like-minded people that loves crafting for the web.

-This means ColdFront won’t be ridiculously expensive as many other conferences has become over the years, and more importantly it won’t be a massive event, with too many people (I’m looking at you Google IO), where you really can’t meet and network with like-minded people.
+This means ColdFront won’t be ridiculously expensive as many other conferences has become over the years, and more importantly it won’t be a massive event, with too many people (I’m looking at you Google IO), where you really can’t meet and network with like-minded peeps.

 Let’s face it, networking and having a great time is probably one of the main reasons why we are going to conferences these days, so with ColdFront we are going to be focusing on quality sessions, networking, and of course having a great time.